 - 1. The Primary Plan and application for the Planned Unit Development shall be submitted to the planning staff which will review and certify the application to be complete. - 2.
-The Technical Review Committee will review the Primary Plan in accordance with Article 10-030, Technical Review Committee of this Ordinance. - The Primary Plan and application, Planning Department report, and such other documents as may be pertinent to the Planned Unit Development shall then be forwarded to the Plan Commission for its consideration.
+The Technical Review Committee will review the Primary Plan in accordance with Article 10-030, Technical Review Committee of this Ordinance. - 2.
+The Primary Plan and application, Planning Department report, and such other documents as may be pertinent to the Planned Unit Development shall then be forwarded to the Plan Commission for its consideration.

 - 3. The Plan Commission shall hold a public hearing in accordance with its Rules of Procedure. - 4.
 Where there are environmentally sensitive features on the site or the Secondary Plan is expected to be complex, or there are other important planning implications involved, the Plan Commission may reserve the right to review the Secondary Plan.
 And, where the Plan Commission recommends denial of a Primary Plan and the City Common Council approves the plan, the Plan Commission shall review the Secondary Plan. - 5.
 Upon completion of its review, the Plan Commission shall certify the application to the City Common Council with a favorable recommendation, an unfavorable recommendation, or no recommendation. - 6.
 The City Common Council shall vote on the proposal within ninety (90) days after the Plan Commission certifies the proposal.
 The Council may adopt or reject the proposal.
 If the Plan Commission has given the proposal a favorable recommendation and the Council fails to act on the proposal within ninety (90) days, the Ordinance takes effect as if it had been adopted as certified ninety (90) days after certification.
-If the Plan Commission has failed to make a recommendation or has given the proposal an unfavorable recommendation and the Council fails to act on the proposal within ninety (90) days, the proposal is defeated.
+If the Plan Commission has failed to make a recommendation or has given the proposal an unfavorable recommendation and the Council fails to act on the proposal an unfavorable recommendation and the Council fails to act on the proposal an unfavorable recommendation and the Council fails to act on the proposal within ninety (90) days, the proposal is defeated.